 You must submit your annual damage assessments to your local Scottish Forestry office once completed.
-The annual damage assessment runs from 1st January to 31st December in each of the claim years in your contract.
-It should be submitted to Scottish Forestry as soon as possible after the end of the calendar year.
-If we do not receive your annual damage assessment we will not be able to pay your annual management claim.
+The annual damage assessment period runs from 1 January to 31 December in each of the annual management claim years in your contract.
+The form can be submitted to Scottish Forestry between 1 December (of the annual management claim year) and 14 March of the following year.
+Please note that if we do not receive your annual damage assessment within this period of time you will miss payment for that annual management claim year.